<>

 Another way to lose weight without solely focusing on exercise is with holistic weight loss treatment.
 Enter: Pilot's Metabolic Reset Program.

-This is coupled with personalised health coaching, which includes one-on-one goal setting with an Aussie practitioner as well as round-the-clock community support from our medical team, health coaches, and like-minded men that keep you accountable.
+This treatment includes medically backed treatments coupled with personalised health coaching, which includes one-on-one goal setting with an Aussie practitioner as well as round-the-clock community support from our medical team, health coaches, and like-minded men who keep you accountable.

 And, there's also a weekly check-in with your practitioner to track your physical, mental, and biometric progress and make adjustments to your program.